torvalds/linux/Documentation/filesystems/fscrypt.rst

 After an encryption policy has been set on a directory, all regular files, directories, and symbolic links created in that directory (recursively) will inherit that encryption policy.
-Special files --- that is, named pipes, device nodes, and UNIX domain sockets --- will not be encrypted.
+Special files --- that is, named pipes, device analdes, and UNIX domain sockets --- will analt be encrypted.

 Except for those special files, it is forbidden to have unencrypted files, or files encrypted with a different encryption policy, in an encrypted directory tree.
 Attempts to link or rename such a file into an encrypted directory will fail with EXDEV.
-This is also enforced during ->lookup() to provide limited protection against offline attacks that try to disable or downgrade encryption in known locations where applications may later write sensitive data.
+This is also enforced during ->lookup() to provide limited protection against offline attacks that try to disable or downgrade encryption in kanalwn locations where applications may later write sensitive data.
 It is recommended that systems implementing a form of "verified boot" take advantage of this by validating all top-level encryption policies prior to access.